 This Help to Buy scheme was brought in to allow applicants to buy a share of a property.
 The way this works is that you own a percentage of a property which is usually anywhere between 25%-75%, and then you pay the rest back on rent.

-With the Help to Buy Shared Ownership scheme, you are essentially paying 100% of the ground rent plus the service charge on the property.
+With Shared Ownership in Sheffield, you are essentially paying 100% of the ground rent plus the service charge on the property.
 No matter what percentage of the property that you own, you will still be charged 100% of the property, even with a 25% share.

 This scheme was introduced off the back of the Help to Buy Equity Loan scheme in 2014.
 Its aim was to help Armed Forces members get onto the property ladder.